List of Winx Club characters: Creation and production history

 Iginio Straffi developed the Winx Club characters for the short pilot episode "Magic Bloom," which was finished in 2001.
 The characters' outfits were modeled on those of traditional European fairies, while their appearances were loosely inspired by popular celebrities of the time.
 In a 2011 interview with IO Donna, Straffi stated Britney Spears served as an inspiration for Bloom, Cameron Diaz for Stella, Jennifer Lopez for Flora, Pink for Tecna, and Lucy Liu for Musa.
-Straffi wanted the fairies to represent "the women of today" and to look more modern than classic examples like la Fata Turchina.
+Straffi wanted the fairies to represent "the women of today" and to look more modern than classic examples like the Blue Fairy.

 After holding test screenings of the pilot, Straffi was unhappy with the audience's unenthusiastic reaction to the characters' outdated clothing style.
 He hired Italian fashion designers to give the characters a more modern appearance.
 Flora underwent several changes because Straffi felt test audiences disliked her design.
 She was originally drawn with glasses and a lighter skin tone; for the full series, her glasses were removed and she was given darker skin to look "more Latin".
 The Winx fairies' male counterparts, the Specialists, were created in response to a request that the series should feature male leads.

 According to Iginio Straffi, each of the Winx fairies' personalities were made as different as possible so "teenagers from all over the world can identify themselves with the character they think they are most like".
 After the premiere of the first season worldwide, the production team heard that American viewers noticed the absence of Black characters in the show.
 In response, Straffi designed a sixth fairy named Aisha, who has darker skin than the others.
 Her design was loosely inspired by Beyoncé and she was introduced in the first episode of the second season.
 The fourth season introduces a seventh member, Roxy, who occasionally joins the other fairies.

 After Viacom became a co-owner of the Rainbow studio in 2011, new seasons of Winx Club entered production at Viacom's Nickelodeon Animation Studio and Rainbow.
 For this relaunched series (which began with four specials that retell Bloom's origin story), Viacom hired popular actors to voice many of the characters.
 These stars included Ariana Grande as Diaspro, Elizabeth Gillies as Daphne, Keke Palmer as Aisha, Matt Shively as Sky, and Daniella Monet as Mitzi.